Nonary/PlayNiteWatcher/readme.md

 1. Make sure you've followed all the setup steps correctly.
 2. Verify you have the proper prerequisites installed and configured.
-3. Ensure you have read permissions for `%WINDIR%/Temp/Sunshine.log`.
-4. Verify Sunshine is at 0.20 or higher.
+3. Verify Sunshine is at 0.20 or higher.

 If you still experience issues after following these troubleshooting steps, please consider posting your issue on either the Sunshine or Moonlight discord.
 The author of this script is DemonCat.